Who Can Apply

 There is one single application process for all of the experiential pathways within the Pavlis Honors College.
 In the application, you select which pathway(s) that are of interest to you.
 The first required seminar course (HON2150) will help you decide which pathway you will pursue moving forward.
 Below are the detailed steps necessary to apply to the Pavlis Honors Pathway Program.

-Honors Pathway Program.
-Your video may consist of your own edited footage, a video
+Program.
+Your video may consist of your own edited footage, a video recording of a

 video to the application form (please include your last name when naming the file).